-- Color Character: Wears red and is named Red.
+- Color Character: She wears red and is named Red.

-- Dark Action Girl: Appears to be capable of some form of martial combat, and had fought Batman once or twice.
+- Dark Action Girl: She appears to be capable of some form of martial arts and fought Batman once or twice.
 And defeated Catwoman one time.

 - Empty Quiver: "The Lion and the Unicorn" revolves around Red Claw's hijacking of a nuclear missile.

 - Generic Doomsday Villain: She has zero background and little personality.
 She was also clearly created to provide the conflict Catwoman couldn't.

 - Genius Bruiser: A pretty buff lady but an ambitious criminal mastermind.

-- The Plague: Planned to use a government created one to hold Gotham hostage.
+- The Plague: She planned to use a government created one to hold Gotham hostage.

-- Skunk Stripe: Has a white stripe in her hair.
+- Skunk Stripe: She has a white stripe in her hair.

-- Tattooed Crook: Sports a red claw tattoo on her shoulder.
+- Tattooed Crook: She sports a red claw tattoo on her shoulder.